 - 1. Proposed Title May be provisional, but should be sufficient to inform the Capstone Advisor of the topic of the student's Capstone. - 2.
 Introduction and Definition of the Problem What is the rationalization for doing this Capstone?
 Is it an ongoing issue within the institution that needs a solution?
 Is it a problem that affects a larger segment of the healthcare system?
 Issues to be addressed: - a.
 What is the previous work that has been done on this topic? - b.
 Is that previous work flawed?
 Does it need validation or further refinement and definition? - c.
 What is available in the literature and is it relevant? - d.
-Does the literature in any way change your approach to the Capstone?

-- 3. Related Considerations What other factors enter into the successful completion of the Capstone and the sustainability of any gains over time?
-What other systems in the healthcare environment will interact with the Capstone and need to be considered?
-Considerations, in both the short- and long-term, must be given to: - a.
-Organizational behavior issues (including stakeholder analysis). - b.
-Organizational reporting (both during the Capstone and for sustainability). - c.
-Financial impact and resource needs (short- and long-term). - d.
-Regulatory, payer and accreditation requirements (where applicable). - e.
-Possible integrated IT solutions moving forward. - 4.
+Does the literature in any way change your approach to the Capstone? - 3.
+Related Considerations What other factors enter into the successful completion of the Capstone and the sustainability of any gains over time?
+What other systems in the healthcare environment will interact with the Capstone and need to be considered? - 4.
 Competencies Addressed Students will be evaluated to assess which competencies have been addressed in the Capstone.
 Students should refer to the JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page, for the list of program competencies. - 5.
 Reference List References current literature and pertinent professional studies using current American Psychological Association (APA) format.
+No references may be cited unless they have been used in the Capstone manuscript.

-- 1. Title Page Title, student name, trimester during which it is presented, program (MS in HQS or OPX), institutional affiliation, names of Capstone Chair, Second Reader. - 2.
-Table of Contents - 3.
-List of Illustrations or Figures - 4.
-List of Tables - 5.
-Acknowledgements Expresses appreciation for those who assisted the student.
+- 1. Title Page Title, student name (with current degrees), semester during which it is presented, program (MS in HQS or OPX), institutional affiliation, names of Capstone Chair, Second Reader.

+- 2. Table of Contents

+- 3. List of Illustrations or Figures

+- 4. List of Tables

+- 5. Acknowledgements Expresses appreciation for those who assisted the student.
 Mentions permissions obtained for copyrighted material.
-Mentions any special funding. - 6.
-Abstract Maximum of 300 words, single-spaced, and without indents.
+Mentions any special funding.

+6. Abstract - Maximum of 300 words, single-spaced, and without indents.
 The Capstone abstract is posted in the Jefferson Digital Commons, with written permission of the student.
 According to the Jefferson Office of Technology Transfer, publication of the student's abstract on the TJU website constitutes public disclosure.
 The student must inform the Office of Academic Affairs if they, or other investigators involved with the Capstone, do not wish the abstract to be posted on the website.